notgiven688/webminerpool/README.md

 # Will the hardfork (October 2018) be supported?

 Yes.
 As soon as the Monero developers make a final decision about cryptonight v2 the master branch will be updated.
+Update: It looks like cryptonight got [finalized](https://github.com/monero-project/monero/pull/4404).
+You can test it using the cn_v2.2 branch which will be merged to master within the next week.

 # What is new?